moredip/Frank/README.md

 Building from source
 ----
-After cloning the repo on github, run `git submodule update --init` to pull in the 3rd party submodules Frank uses, and then run `rake` to build the Frank library.
+After cloning the repo on github, run `git submodule update --init --recursive` to pull in the 3rd party submodules Frank uses, and then run `rake` to build the Frank library.
 You can also build the library using XCode.

 Contributions welcome!